I'm Not a Robot: Synopsis

 Gradually, Min-kyu falls in love with Ji-ah, believing that she is Aji 3.
 He is disturbed by this, since she is a robot to him, and "reboots" her, erasing the robot's memory.
 Baek-gyun then replaces Ji-ah with the real Aji 3.
 Ji-Ah, who has also fallen in love with Min-kyu, leaves the city in an attempt to forget him.

 Min-kyu discovers Ji-ah's deception and that she had been pretending to be the robot, and has a violent allergic reaction that nearly kills him.
-Baek-gyun saves him and Min-kyu angrily breaks off his relationships and friendships with them all for their betrayal and for playing with his feelings.
+Baek-gyun saves him and Min-kyu angrily breaks off his relationships and friendships with all of them for their betrayal.
 Ji-ah confesses everything to Min-kyu and says she loves him, and they rediscover their love, this time as humans.

 Before the reboot, Aji 3 had stored all the video footage and data from the trials with Kim Min-kyu in a secret cache.
 This cache gets hacked, revealing everything about Min-kyu's illness.
 The knowledge is used to attempt a take-over of KM Financial, to remove Min-kyu as chairman and complete the sale of the Santa Maria team and Aji 3.
 Min-kyu manages to thwart the attempt at the last moment.
 He uncovers evidence that Hwang Do-won and Martin were involved in the murder of Chairman Park, and restores the Aji 3 to the Santa Maria team.
-2 years later, the Santa Maria team successfully launches a new robot after changing its appearance, while they, along with Ji-ah, and Min-kyu (after completing the mandatory military service) are happily living their changed lives.
+Two years later, the Santa Maria team successfully launches a new robot after changing its appearance, while they along with Ji-ah and Min-kyu (after completing the mandatory military service) are happily living their changed lives.